-On February 13, 2013, the Board of Directors adopted a "Majority Withheld Vote" policy that, in an uncontested election, any nominee for Director who receives a greater number of votes "withheld" from his or her election than votes "for" shall promptly offer to resign following certification of the shareholder vote.
-This new policy is detailed in the Company's Corporate Governance Guidelines available on the Company's website.
+The Board of Directors has adopted a "Majority Withheld Vote" policy that, in an uncontested election, requires any nominee for Director who receives a greater number of votes "withheld" from his or her election than votes "for" to promptly offer to resign following certification of the shareholder vote.
+This policy is detailed in the Company's Corporate Governance Guidelines available on the Company's Web site at www.sonoco.com.